animator/learn-python/README.md

 ## What is a Package?
 Introduction to PyPi.
 How to Create a Python Package?

-A collection of modules which can work together to provide a common functionality is known as a **package**.
+A collection of modules that can work together to provide a common functionality is known as a **package**.

 These modules are present in a folder along with the `__init__.py` file which tells Python that this folder is a package.